mhatrejeets/URL-Shortener/readme.md

 ## Frontend Usage

-1. Enter a long URL into the input box on the web interface.
+1. Enter a long URL into the input box on the front-end.
-2. Click the **Shorten** button to generate a short URL.
+2. Click the **Shorten** button to generate a special short code mapped from the lengthy URLs.
 3. The resulting short URL will be displayed below the input box.
 4. Use the **Copy** button to copy the short URL to your clipboard.